TribeWorks/TribeWorks-hugo/content/technologies/index.md

 ## We're Interested In ...

-(A repository of intriguing technologies and tutorials)
+(A list of intriguing technologies and tutorials)

 -   [flake8-comprehensions](https://github.com/adamchainz/flake8-comprehensions)
     A flake8 plugin that helps you write better list/set/dict comprehensions.